bahaidev/textbrowser/README.md

 (not generally recommended), you can follow the follow tweaks to the above instructions:

-1. You should not need to alter `bower.json` though you may install Bower dependencies (e.g.,
+1. You should not need to alter `package.json` though you may install other dependencies if you update paths accordingly.
-    `bower install git@bitbucket.org:brettz9/bahaiwritings.git`)
-    if you update paths accordingly.
 You may alternatively add data files to the reserved `data` directory at the root of TextBrowser.

 1. Change paths.
-The path prefix `bower_components/textbrowser` in your `index.html` and `textbrowser.appcache` will need to be stripped in this environment.
+The path prefix `node_modules/textbrowser` in your `index.html` and `textbrowser.appcache` will need to be stripped in this environment.
 You will also need to change the `languages` property in the `resources/user.js` call to the *TextBrowser* constructor to point